 Soft and fluffy steam oven bread rolls

-The ability to bake amazing bread is one of the big selling pitches when it comes to combi steam cooking, and it’s absolutely justified.
-Steam added to a baking cycle results in a tender crumb, great rise and an even, golden crust for many types of bread.
+The ability to bake amazing bread is one of the big pitches when it comes to combi steam cooking.
+It’s absolutely justified.
+Steam added to a baking cycle results in a tender crumb, great rise and an even, golden crust.

-If you’ve been around these parts for a while, chances are you’ve tried baking my soft potato rolls already.
-Easy to mix, easy to proof and bake in the steam oven, and with great keeping qualities, this bread is a big reader favourite, and deserving of a place on today’s list.
+If you’ve been around these parts for a while, chances are you’ve baked my soft potato rolls already.
+Easy to mix, easy to proof and bake, and with great keeping qualities, this bread is a big reader favourite.
+It’s truly deserving of a place on today’s list.

-My combi steam cooking group on Facebook is full of evidence that this recipe has been known to transform even the most nervous bread bakers into yeast dough converts.
-If you’re new to bread baking it’s the perfect starter recipe, and if you’re an old hand you’ll be thrilled at the results of such a simple recipe.
+My combi steam cooking group on Facebook shows that this recipe has transformed even the most nervous bakers into yeast dough converts.
+If you’re new to bread baking it’s the perfect starter recipe.
+And if you’re an old hand you’ll be thrilled at the results of such a simple recipe.

 Perfectly cooked combi steam fish with crispy crumbs

-A steam oven is obviously handy when it comes to steaming fish at low temperatures, but if you haven’t tried the high heat, fast approach using your oven’s combi steam settings you’re missing out.
+A steam oven is obviously handy when it comes to steaming fish at low temperatures.
+We all know that.
+But if you haven’t tried the high heat, fast cook approach using combi steam settings, you’re missing out.

-Combining high temperature roasting with steam means you can make this crowd pleasing almond crumbed fish in around eight minutes, or around 20 if you want to include the sweet potato chips in the recipe and turn it into a complete meal.
+Combining high temperature roasting with steam means you can make this crowd pleasing almond crumbed fish in around eight minutes.It’ll take around 20 minutes all up if you want to include the sweet potato chips and turn it into a complete meal.

-Not only is this dish fast to prepare and cook, it also gives you the best of both worlds when it comes to texture: perfectly cooked, moist, steamy fish underneath, with the crispiest golden crumbs on top.
+Not only is this dish fast to prepare, it gives you the best of both worlds when it comes to texture: perfectly cooked, soft fish underneath, with crispy golden crumbs on top.
 It’s hands down my favorite way to cook a fish fillet.

 Get the recipe for Almond Crumbed Fish with Sweet Potato Chips.